Analytic two-loop master integrals for $tW$ production at hadron colliders. Part II: Non-planar integral families with two massive propagators

 \subsection{The behavior of $m_W^2$ expansion}

-In this section, we have focused on the master integrals with $m_W^2=0$.
-The full master integrals $I(m_W^2)$ can be considered as a Taylor series of $m_W^2$, i.e.,
+In this section, we have focused on the MIs with $m_W^2=0$.
+The full MIs $I(m_W^2)$ can be considered as a Taylor series of $m_W^2$, i.e.,

 where we have suppressed the other variables in the arguments of $I(m_W^2)$.
-The coefficient at each order $I^{(n)}$ is a linear combination of the master integrals with $m_W^2=0$ because we can transform the differential operator to
+The coefficient at each order $I^{(n)}$ is a linear combination of the MIs with $m_W^2=0$ because we can transform the differential operator to

 where